sematext/browser-sdk/README.md

 The loader script keeps track and buffers commands that will be sent once the metrics gathering script loads and is configured.

-**Please note that the loader and the RUM script depend on each other.
+**Please note that the loader and the Experience script depend on each other.
 Before changing the scripts keep in mind that developers who have already added the script to their website will use the older loader script unless they update it.**